openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

 A Consumer uses the Consumer Key and Secret to obtain a Request Token.
 The Request Token is used to initiate User authorization.
 The Request Token, once authorized, can be exchanged along with the OAuth Verifier for an Access Token.
-Note that there are two extra parameters, `requested_role_ids` and `requested_project_id`. `requested_role_ids` contains the IDs of the roles the Consumer would like delegated. `requested_project_id` contains the ID of the project upon which the requested roles must be assigned.
+Note that there is one extra parameter, `requested_project_id`.
+`requested_project_id` contains the ID of the project upon which the Consumer would like delegated.
 The Identity service may include an `oauth_expires_at` attribute in the response.
 If no such attribute is included, or is null, then the token may last indefinitely.

 The authorizing User receives the Request Token Key from the Consumer out-of-band.